Credit Cards Cash Back Credit Cards

 Bottom line

-If your focus is on travel or you like the idea of higher earnings rates with bonus categories, choose another credit card.
+If your focus is on travel or you like the idea of higher earnings rates with bonus categories, I'd advise choosing another credit card.
+Perhaps one that made our list of the best cash back cards.

 Lucrative, Flat-Rate Cash Rewards